 As discussed in Chapter Four, Affected Environment, the Proposed Action Site contains potentially suitable habitat for endangered species, including the Michaux's sumac and the Schweinitz's sunflower.
 However, neither species were observed during the habitat assessments.
 The Proposed Action Site also contains suitable summer habitat for the northern long-eared bat, which is a threatened species.
 However, the Proposed Action Site is not located within a hydrologic unit code identified as having known identified occurrences of hibernation or maternity sites for the northern long eared bat.
 Furthermore, incidental take of the northern long eared bat or its habitat with the proposed activity would be exempt under the 4(d) rule.
+Additionally, Best Management Practices (BMPs) will be implemented to avoid tree clearing during the maternity roosting season for bats (May 15-August 15).
 Therefore, the implementation of the Proposed Action is not likely to adversely affect federally threatened or endangered species.
-See Appendix B, Biological Resources, for the habitat survey reports.
+See Appendix C, Biological Resources, for the habitat survey reports.